lab1092/blender-manual_ja/manual/data_system/linked_libraries.rst

 The following procedure appends an object with all its linked data, such as mesh data, materials, textures, ..., to the current .blend file.

-- Select :guilabel:`File` → :guilabel:`Append or Link`.
+- Select *File* → *Append or Link*.
 - Locate and select the file that contains the object you want to append (often a "library" file).
-- Navigate to the :guilabel:`Object` section of the file.
+- Navigate to the *Object* section of the file.
-- Select one object from the list using :kbd:`lmb`, multiple objects via :kbd:`rmb`, and/or a range of objects by dragging :kbd:`rmb`.
+- Select one object from the list using :kbd:`LMB`, multiple objects via :kbd:`RMB`, and/or a range of objects by dragging :kbd:`RMB`.
 - Repeat the above for each kind of object you wish to append or link.
 Parents and armatures (all modifier objects) must be selected separately.
-- Set desired options that are shown in the header (:guilabel:`At Cursor`, :guilabel:`Active Layer`, ...).
+- Set desired options that are shown in the header (*At Cursor*, *Active Layer*, ...).
-- :kbd:`lmb` on :guilabel:`Load Library` or press :kbd:`Enter` or :kbd:`mmb` directly on the data to append.
+- :kbd:`LMB` on *Load Library* or press :kbd:`Enter` or :kbd:`MMB` directly on the data to append.

-Of course, you can append or link many other things besides objects: all the :guilabel:`ObData` - cameras, curves, groups, lamps, materials, meshes, etc. - and even **an entire scene** ...
+Of course, you can append or link many other things besides objects: all the *ObData* - cameras, curves, groups, lamps, materials, meshes, etc. - and even **an entire scene** ...
 Note that there is a **big** difference between adding the object and the object data, such as mesh.
-If you append a :guilabel:`Mesh` datablock, you are only bringing in the data about that particular instance of mesh, and not an actual object instance of the mesh that you can see.
+If you append a *Mesh* datablock, you are only bringing in the data about that particular instance of mesh, and not an actual object instance of the mesh that you can see.

-In the :guilabel:`File Browser` window header, use :guilabel:`Append` (button enabled by default) if you want to make a local independent copy of the object inside your file.
+In the *File Browser* window header, use *Append* (button enabled by default) if you want to make a local independent copy of the object inside your file.
-Select :guilabel:`Link` if you want a dynamic link made to the source file;
+Select *Link* if you want a dynamic link made to the source file;
 if anyone changes the object in the source file, your current file will be updated the next time you open it.

-Click :guilabel:`Load Library` to append or link the object into your current .blend file.
+Click *Load Library* to append or link the object into your current .blend file.

-Some more loading option buttons (in the :guilabel:`File Browser` header) include:
+Some more loading option buttons (in the *File Browser* header) include:

 AutoSel
    When an object is loaded, it is not active or selected; it just plops into your .blend file.
 Often, right after loading, you will want to do something with it, like scale it or move it.
-   Enable this button and the imported object will be selected, just as if you magically :kbd:`rmb` -clicked on it.
+   Enable this button and the imported object will be selected, just as if you magically :kbd:`RMB` -clicked on it.
    This button saves the step of finding the object and selecting it.
 Active Layer
    Blender has 20 layers to divide up a large scene, and each object resides on some layer(s).
 By default,